The--Wanderer/flare/README.md

 ### What is flare?

-Flare is a project oriented towards creating a uniform standard with Runescape private emulation.
+Flare is a project oriented towards creating a uniform standard with Runescape private emulation networking.

 ## Outgoing Frame Standards